codepath/android_guides/Sharing-Content-with-Intents.md

 return uri;
 ```

 You get the `Drawable` from the `ImageView`.
-You get the Bitmap from the Drawable.
+You get the `Bitmap` from the `Drawable`.
 Put that bitmap into the Media image store.
 That gives you a path which can be used instead of a file path or URL.
 Note the original webpage had an additional problem with immutable bitmaps, solved by drawing the bitmap into a canvas (never shown on screen).
 See linked page above for details.

 ### ShareActionProvider